bentenjamin/computerv1/README.md

 a simple polynomial equation solver for linear and quadratic equations

-It will always be considered that the input is well formatted, ie. all terms are ofthe format a\*X^b.
+It will always be considered that the input is well formatted, ie. all terms are of the format a\*X^b.
 The powers are well ordered and all present

 # Usage
 > python3 comupter.py "5x^2 + 2x +5" <br>